abi26-abinaya/Zomata_Data_Analysis_Using_Python/README.md

 This analysis helps understand customer behaviors, restaurant popularity, and online ordering trends, making it valuable for food services, marketing strategies, and business decisions.

 ---

-## 🤝 Connect

-If you like this project or want the dataset, feel free to connect on LinkedIn!

----

-### ⭐ Don't forget to star this repo if it helped you!